Guitar Licks - Page 2

 Rock Guitar Lick 20

 This passage I played with the wah effect.
-The quickly played sequence of notes in the beginning of the phrase has the following very simple pattern:
+The quickly played sequence of notes in the beginning of the phrase has a very simple pattern:

 Play four notes upwards on the pentatonic scale using alternate picking, return to the third note you played, and play next four notes starting from it, return to the third note of the last four note group and play next four notes etc...